 Your spare parts inventory is an area of your facility that can quickly become disorganized and difficult to navigate.
 In order to run an efficient facility that’s maintaining a high ROI, it’s very important to stay on top of your spare parts inventory and keep everything orderly and organized.

-Luckily, we have a big announcement coming soon that will make this task even easier through our CMMS.
+Luckily, we have a big announcement coming soon that will make this task even easier through our CMMS maintenance.
 Stay tuned to our blog and social media for updates!

 Tips for Keeping Your Facilities Spare Parts Organized

 For now, there are a lot of things you can do to help get your spare parts in order and keep track of them better.
 Here are a few tips for organizing your facility's spare parts:

 You know the old saying “Keep it Simple, Stupid?”
 That applies to organizing your facility’s spare parts pretty well.
 Label your parts with only totally completely necessary information.
 Don’t complicate things with lots of extra text that’s hard to categorize and is probably not actually going to be read by anyone.

 Before you start heading out to label all your parts, take a minute to come up with a labeling system that works for you and your maintenance team.
 The most important thing isn’t really what the labels are, but how consistent they are to each other.
 When all of the labels are in the same format with the same information, it’s much easier for maintenance technicians to find what they’re looking for when they need it.